Well-posedness for mean-field evolutions arising in superconductivity: Preliminary results

-In addition to the Sobolev regularity of solutions, the Hölder regularity is also studied in the sequel, in the framework of the usual Besov spaces $C^s_*(\R^d):=B^s_{\infty,\infty}(\R^d)$ (see e.g.~\cite{BCD-11}).
-These spaces actually coincide with the usual Hölder spaces $C^s(\R^d)$ only for non-integer $s\ge0$ (for integer $s\ge0$, they are strictly larger than $W^{s,\infty}(\R^d)\supset C^s(\R^d)$ and coincide with the corresponding Zygmund spaces).
+In addition to the Sobolev regularity of solutions of~\eqref{eq:limeqn1}--\eqref{eq:limeqn2}, we study in the sequel their Hölder regularity as well, in the framework of the Besov spaces $C^s_*(\R^d):=B^s_{\infty,\infty}(\R^d)$ (see e.g.~\cite{BCD-11}).
+These spaces actually coincide with the usual Hölder spaces $C_b^s(\R^d)$ only for non-integer $s\ge0$ (for integer $s\ge0$ they are strictly larger than $W^{s,\infty}(\R^d)\supset C^s_b(\R^d)$ and coincide with the corresponding Zygmund spaces).
 The following potential theory estimates are then needed both in Sobolev and in Hölder-Zygmund spaces.
+As we were unable to find item~(ii) stated in the literature, a short proof is included in Appendix~\ref{app:proofs-prel}.